tconbeer/sqlfmt/README.md

 ## The sqlfmt style
 The only thing you can configure with sqlfmt is the desired line length of the formatted file.
 You can do this with the `--line-length` or `-l` options.
 The default is 88.

-Given the desired line length, sqlfmt has four objectives:
+Given the desired line length, sqlfmt has three objectives:
-1. Break and indent lines to make the syntactical structure of the code apparent
+1. Break and indent lines to make the syntactical structure of the code apparent.
-2. Break lines so they are shorter than the desired line length, if possible
-3. Combine lines to use the least possible vertical space, without violating #1 and #2
+2. Combine lines to use the least possible vertical space, without violating the line-length constraint or the structure in #1.
-4. Standardize capitalization (to lowercase) and in-line whitespace
+3. Standardize capitalization (to lowercase) and in-line whitespace.

 sqlfmt borrows elements from well-accepted styles from other programming languages.
 It places opening brackets on the same line as preceding function names (like *black* for python and *1TBS* for C).
 It indents closing brackets to the same depth as the opening bracket (this is extended to statements that must be closed, like `case` and `end`).